walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 macro(s) definition(s) for the value, we discover that `statesold = RCUTORTURE_RDR_SCHED`.

+Thanks to [Julia Denham](https://www.linkedin.com/in/julia-denham-4828a5120/) for the feedback!

 ---------------------------------------------------------------------------------

 <a name="ft1">1</a>: the watchful reader may find some inconsistencies
-among the line numbers reported in the log and in the git tree, that's because I am debugging the [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) 8 kernel.
+among the line numbers reported in the log and in the git tree.
+This is because I am debugging the [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) 8 kernel.